 What will happen if I become sick or believe I have been exposed to COVID-19?

 If you feel ill or are experiencing symptoms of respiratory illness of any kind — with fever and cough — the Minnesota Department of Health recommends you remain as isolated as possible in your room to prevent spreading it to others.
-You should contact Health Services at 320-589-6070.
-Staff will follow up with you to be sure you are receiving the support, medical attention, and resources needed.
+You should contact Health Service at 320-589-6070.
+Staff may follow up with you to be sure you are receiving the support, medical attention, and resources needed.

 UMN Morris has isolation and quarantine space set aside to support our residents should the need arise.
 Before any housing decisions are made, please seek medical care and COVID-19 testing from Stevens Community Medical Center or a trusted medical professional.
 UMN Morris will work with you to determine the best housing option for any necessary quarantine or isolation period.
 The best solution will depend on many factors.
 For some students, going to their family residence off campus may be the best and safest location for them to isolate themselves and receive any necessary care.
 For other students who may be from out of town or for whom on-campus housing is their safest residence, you may be asked to isolate in your room.
 UMN Morris may also find you a different on-campus or near campus housing option during your isolation period so you can avoid spreading COVID-19 to others.